sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Easy-to-follow-Tutorial-to-a-Tiny-English-to-Bengali-Machine-Translation-Model-Using-Transformer-Architecture.markdown

     return preds, bleu.score
 ```

 For simple sentences, the model performs decently.
 Complex sentences?
 That’s where it struggles — but again, this is a baby Transformer.
-Just tuning the model dimension hyperparameters like `d_model`, `nhead`, `num_encoder_layers`, `num_decoder_layers`, `dim_feedforward` etc. and maybe implementing a learnable positional embedding (like in BERT, GPT) would produce magic!
+Just tuning the model dimension hyperparameters like `d_model`, `nhead`, `num_encoder_layers`, `num_decoder_layers`, `dim_feedforward` etc. and maybe implementing a learnable positional embedding (like in BERT, GPT) (which is also a nice next step) would produce magic!

 Here's a [link to the github repo](https://github.com/sohambhattacharyya/eng2beng/tree/main){:target="_blank"} that contains the notebook and the tokenizers.